 Source: Zitadel2

-Zitadel allows administrators to integrate the RBAC package and assign authorization roles from the ZITADEL Console, and permissions through the APIs.
+Administrators integrate RBAC package and assign authorization roles from ZITADEL Console.
+Permissions assigned through APIs.

 Source: Zitadel3